-- Weekday testing does not interfere with weekend work or family obligations.
+- Weekday testing doesn't interfere with weekend work or family obligations.

-- Students don’t have to arrange transportation or find an unfamiliar testing site.
+- Students don’t have to find transportation or locate an unfamiliar testing site.

-- Test-day stress is lower because students are in a familiar location with familiar staff.
+- Student test in a familiar location with familiar staff.

-By giving all students access to this globally recognized college admission test, the program helps create a college-going culture in schools.
-SAT School Day also means that more students can participate in College Board programs that support college access, including college application fee waivers and Student Search Service®.
+By giving all students access to this globally recognized college admission test, the program creates a college-going culture in schools.
+SAT School Day lets students use College Board programs for college access, including college application fee waivers and Student Search Service®.

 PSAT 10 for Sophomores

-Beginning in the 2016-17 school year, the PSAT 10 will be offered to all tenth-graders in the spring, at no cost to students.
+The PSAT 10 is offered to all 10th graders in the spring, at no cost.

-Like SAT School Day, offering all students the PSAT 10 helps create a college-going culture and expand access to college by:
+Like SAT School Day, offering all students the PSAT 10 creates a college-going culture and expands college access by:

 - Giving students early exposure to this type of assessment